codescalers/statusbot/README.md

 ## Overview

-The Status Bot is a tool designed to send a reminder at 5 O'clock
+The Status Bot is a tool designed to send a reminder at specific time

 ## Getting Started